anartovich/streams-open-docs/content/en/docs/install/_index.md

 * For security disabled:
     * Set the [Helm parameters](/docs/install/helm-parameters/) `externalizedKafka.auth.clientProtocol` to `plaintext`.

+#### Externalized Kafka topics settings

+Ensure that `delete.topic.enable` is set to `true` in your [Kafka](https://kafka.apache.org/documentation/#upgrade_100_notable) installation.

 ### Embedded Kafka configuration

+Embedded Kafka does not require specific configuration, it is enabled by default.

 #### Embedded Kafka security settings

-For security purposes, it’s highly recommended to enable [SASL authentication](https://docs.confluent.io/current/kafka/authentication_sasl/index.html#authentication-with-sasl) and [TLS encryption](https://docs.confluent.io/current/kafka/encryption.html#encryption-with-ssl) for Kafka clients and brokers.
+For security purposes, it is highly recommended to enable [SASL authentication](https://docs.confluent.io/current/kafka/authentication_sasl/index.html#authentication-with-sasl) and [TLS encryption](https://docs.confluent.io/current/kafka/encryption.html#encryption-with-ssl) for Kafka clients and brokers.
 You can enable both or neither.

 SASL and TLS are enabled by default.
 As there is no sensitive data in Zookeeper, the communications with Zookeeper are in plaintext without authentication.